Mini-IVF (Minimal Stimulation IVF) – Low Cost (and Better) IVF

 Here are some interesting examples:

-We went through the Mini-IVF, which was much less expensive than conventional IVF, but yet gives the very same high success, and transfered 2 embryos, and 9 months later our baby girl, Gabriella Grace, was born.
-8 lbs, 9 ounches.
+We went through the Mini-IVF, which was much less expensive than conventional IVF, but yet gives the very same high success, and transferred 2 embryos, and 9 months later our baby girl, Gabriella Grace, was born.
+8 lbs, 9 ounces.
 She is a miracle of God.

 Thank you again to Dr. Silber and his staff,